 Additionally, there was quite a contrast between the Saturday and Sunday flights and so a lot of balloons were on the ground on Saturday.
 But, they did get to fly the next day and Guinness was able to recognize that.

-All of this just proved it more than the Albuquerque Balloon Fiesta is a premier and world-class event for everyone to attend.
-The city’s Mayor even applauded the record making it another landmark accomplishment for the world’s greatest balloon fiesta that the city is grateful to have every year.
+All of this just proved it more that the Albuquerque Balloon Fiesta is a premier and world-class event for everyone to attend.
+The city’s Mayor even applauded the record making it another landmark accomplishment for the world’s greatest balloon fiesta which the city is grateful to have every year.
 The theme for the 2019 or 48th event was “Picture Perfect” making it a site for a lot of photos.